Studying at University should be some of the most satisfying years of your life, but there are lots of factors that make it rewarding.

 There are over 200 Universities in the UK, and Flight has information on over 30,000 courses to choose from...so, how do you choose the perfect course for you?

-Of course, right now you're thinking about the nightlife, meeting new people, having fun, and of course, slotting in a bit of learning, but there are many more factors you may not have thought about.
+Right now, you're probably thinking about the nightlife, meeting new people, having fun, and of course, slotting in a bit of learning, but there are many more factors you may not have thought about.

 One of the main reasons for going to University is based around a career ambition, as many professions require you to have a degree as a minimum.
 Use Flights Careers section to research your perfect career and see what the minimum requirements are to achieving your goal.